-- 1. Total amount of stocks and investments in capital of non-consolidated subsidiaries and affiliates ¥75,337 million - 2.
-Unsecured and secured loaned securities for which borrowers have the right to sell or pledge included in Japanese government bonds and other in "Securities" amounted to \(\frac{1}{3}\),541,200 million. - Securities borrowed under resale agreements, etc. for which the Group has the right to sell or pledge but has not sold or pledged as of March 31, 2023 amounted to \(\frac{1}{2}\)5,178,588 million. - 3.
-Receivables based on the Banking Act and the Act on Emergency Measures for the Revitalization of Financial Functions were as follows.
-The receivables consist of those recorded in the consolidated balance sheet as bonds in "Securities" (limited to those guaranteeing all or a part of principal and interest, and offered through private placement in accordance with Article 2, Paragraph 3 of the Financial Instruments and Exchange Act), "Loans", "Foreign exchanges", accrued interest and suspense payments in "Other assets" and customers' liabilities for acceptance and guarantees; as well as securities in case of loaned securities (limited to those based on loan for use and lease contracts) in the notes.
+2. Unsecured and secured loaned securities for which borrowers have the right to sell or pledge included in Japanese government bonds and other in "Securities" amounted to ¥4,613,253 million.

+Securities borrowed under resale agreements, etc. for which the Group has the right to sell or pledge but has not sold or pledged as of March 31, 2025 amounted to \(\frac{1}{2}\),193,026 million.

+3. Receivables based on the Banking Act and the Act on Emergency Measures for the Revitalization of Financial Functions were as follows.
+The receivables consist of those recorded in the consolidated balance sheet as bonds in "Securities" (limited to those guaranteeing all or a part of principal and interest, and offered through private placement in accordance with Article 2, Paragraph 3 of the Financial Instruments and Exchange Act), "Loans," "Foreign exchanges," accrued interest and suspense payments in "Other assets" and "Customers' liabilities for acceptance and guarantees."

-Claims provable in bankruptcy ¥-million
+Claims provable in bankruptcy ¥0 million

 Doubtful receivables ¥0 million

 Past-due loans for three months or more ¥-million

 Restructured loans ¥-million

 Total ¥0 million